psrenergy-docs/ncp-release-notes/docs/home.md

 ## New features

-* Added the possibility to define a set of plants to have an assignation of Forced Secondary Reserve based on its Generation.
+* Added the possibility to define a set of plants to have an assignment of Forced Secondary Reserve based on its Generation.
 * Added the Circuit Losses Representation (linear / integer) in 15/30/60 minutes.
 * Added the Circuit Losses Penalty (active / inactive) in 15/30/60 minutes.
 * Added the possibility to define more than one type of Individual Generation Constraints for Hydro Plants.